NEU-DSG/dailp-encoding/terraform/docs/sops.md

   AMI rebuild loses every key added this way -- including whatever key CI uses, so re-seeding it is a step in [Replacing the bastion AMI](#replacing-the-bastion-ami), not an afterthought.
 - Local ports are fixed (`5432` for the database, `2222` default for SSH).
 Concurrent runs, or a local Postgres already on 5432, will collide.
+The flake apps now detect this before opening the tunnel and fail with the port named, so a collision is loud rather than a wrong-session connection -- but it is still a collision, and `BASTION_LOCAL_PORT` is the only way around it.
 - Host key checking is disabled in the flake apps (`StrictHostKeyChecking=no`), which is unavoidable when the SSH target is `localhost:2222`.
 Authentication is one-directional as a result.
 - The bastion's instance role is granted only `s3:GetEncryptionConfiguration` for S3 by Terraform.